stephen-bunn/neat/docs/source/architecture.rst

 The engine's purpose is to manage communication between schedulers, requesters, translators, and pipes.
 It does this by hooking into the schedulers, requesters, and translators `blinker <https://pythonhosted.org/blinker/>`_ signal in order to capture asynchronous output from the different running processes.

-The engine should be accessed directly from the top-level module as the ``Engine`` class.
+The engine should be accessed directly from the top-level module as the :class:`~neat.engine.Engine` class.
 Schedulers are mapped 1 to 1 with their scheduled requesters in the engine's private ``_register`` attribute on initialization of the engine.
 Along with this mapping the desired pipes are also passed into the engine on initialization as a list of pipe objects.
-Note in the following intialization example that a single ``SimpleDelayScheduler`` is mapped to a ``ObviusRequester`` for the engine's register while a single ``RethinkDBPipe`` is given engine.
+Note in the following intialization example that a single :class:`~neat.scheduler.simple.SimpleDelayScheduler` is mapped to a :class:`~neat.requester.obvius.ObviusRequester` for the engine's register while a single :class:`~neat.pipe.rethinkdb.RethinkDBPipe` is given engine.

 .. code-block:: python